 Depending on the size of your team, you might find that some things apply and don’t apply to your average day.
-I am going to explain in present day today what I do at my full-time job working in SEO and what I do for my own website.
+I am going to explain in present-day today what I do at my full-time job working in SEO and what I do for my website.
 Some of the things include pulling traffic reports, keyword reports, checking on the health of the site both in Google and Bing, reading up on search changes, and so much more!
-Obviously there are other things that come up during the day that need immediate attention, but this is the basic blueprint.
-Here is what I work on for a day-to-day and a weekly basis.
-If you are interested in getting help for your site, I recommend checking out the SEO services page.
+Of course, there are other things that come up during the day that needs immediate attention, but this is the first blueprint.
+Here is what I work on on a day-to-day and a weekly basis.
+If you are interested in getting help for your business, I recommend checking out the Boston SEO services page.

 Pull Previous Day’s Organic Traffic

 Getting in the habit of exporting your data into Excel will save you time down the road.
 It’s easier to view trends with a pivot table especially when you start looking at year over year data.
 A drop in organic traffic can be spotted in a pivot table and can be analyzed in all sorts of way.
 An increase in traffic can work the same way by looking at past optimizations made.

 Ways to speed up this process is to have a custom report already set up in Google Analytics.
 If you have that, you can go right in and export the data.
 If you have a lot of traffic and landing pages, I would suggest download Analytics Edge for Excel to help with this mass exporting.
 If you have a lot of data, you might want to consider using Microsoft Access as the database to store all this data.